jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ![](images/Symbol%20Language%20(2004).263.jpeg)

-So in that sense, diamond A does execute.
+So in that sense, diamond A might execute.
 But not the definition executes, only the call executes.

 #### Diamonds Can only be Directly Inside a Procedure Symbol, Diamonds Can’t be Directly Inside an Object Symbol